matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 `m.login.application_service` has been provided.

-The expected flow for appservices would be to `/register` their users, and then `/login` to generate the appropraite device.
+The expected flow for appservices would be to `/register` their users, and then `/login` to generate the appropriate device.

 ## Potential issues